ashiven/youtube-networks/README.md

 ## About

-This is a simple tool that can be used to analyze the channel landscape around concrete YouTube videos.
+This script can be used to map out the channel landscape surrounding specific YouTube videos.
 It was developed as part of a programming project at TU Berlin.
 For more information on the functionalities, please refer to the [documentation](docs/README.md).

 ## Getting Started